HL7/fhir-medication-rems-ig/input/pagecontent/specification.md

 #### Support for Shared SMART on FHIR Application

 Similar to the burden with registering the CDS Hooks server on the REMS Administrator with every EHR, there is significant effort during setup to register the SMART on FHIR application from the REMS Administrator with every EHR.
 The REMS Administrators have the option to implement their own SMART on FHIR application that may give them tighter control, however REMS Administrators **SHOULD** support shared SMART App launch instead.
-The Shared SMART app **SHALL** follow the SMART on FHIR application guidance in [Da Vinci Documentation Templates and Rules \(DTR\) IG](https://hl7.org/fhir/us/davinci-dtr/).
+The Shared SMART app **SHALL** follow selected portions of the SMART on FHIR application guidance in [Da Vinci Documentation Templates and Rules \(DTR\) IG](https://hl7.org/fhir/us/davinci-dtr/).
+These sections include retrieving forms from the server, pre-population, loading and saving partially completed forms, and submitting forms upon completion.
+Optional elements include Adaptive Forms and support for EHR native applications.
+Strict adherence to the entire DTR IG is not necessary but enough **SHOULD** be supported for greater interoperability.

 ##### Rendering the Shared SMART app
 The shared SMART app **SHALL** request the resources necessary to render the forms from the REMS Administrators using the `$questionnaire-package` operation on the Questionnaire resource.
 The path to the operation on the REMS Administrator's FHIR server will follow the pattern `<fhir_server_base>/Questionnaire/<questionnaire-id>/$questionaire-package`.
 When retrieving the questionnaire package, the REMS Administrator will compile a FHIR bundle containing the Questionnaire, ValueSet, and any Library resource needed to render the form.
 Embedded within Library resources there **SHOULD** be CQL (Clinical Quality Language) expressions.
 These expressions link the Questionnaire to data within the FHIR server.
 Once executed by the Shared SMART App, they are able to pre-populate the forms with data.
 Without the CQL, the forms will be empty when loading, negating the potential benefit of using a SMART on FHIR application.